Not quite long ago, we discussed the importance of mental health and why you should take a mental health day at work too.

 A lot of ‘coping mechanisms’ have made many people lose touch with their emotions.

-All of that comes back sometime, and you don’t even know what could trigger it.
+All of that comes back sometimes, and you don’t even know what could trigger it.

 A better alternative is to accept and validate all of your emotions.